 - Navigate to APIs & Services in the project dashboard.

 Then, go to the Library tab and search for Google Drive API.
-Select Google Drive API and click Enable API.
+Select the Google Drive API and click Enable API.

 - Click Credentials on the left.